MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-overview.md

 - Alternative Text for Images: All images now include descriptive alt text, making it possible for screen readers to convey meaningful information.

-- Form Fields and Labels: All form fields have associated labels, simplifying data input for everyone, including those using screen readers.
+- **Form fields and Labels:** All form fields have associated labels, simplifying data input for everyone, including those using screen readers.

 ## Next steps